Moonpig/moonpig-training-code-katas/Katas/Game of Life/README.md

 3. Any live cell with two or three live neighbours lives on to the next generation.
 4. Any dead cell with exactly three live neighbours becomes a live cell.

-A neighbour is any of the eight cells immeadiately surrounding a cell, including diagonals.
+A neighbour is any of the eight cells immediately surrounding a cell, including diagonals.

 A generation is created by applying all of the above rules to each and every cell in the seed.
 Births and deaths occur simultaneously.
 This process is called a tick.
 We can run multiple ticks by treating the output of one generation as the input for the next.